Resources

 Thermal Energy Networks

-Thermal energy networks (TENs) are utility-scale infrastructure projects that connect multiple buildings into a shared system that can provide efficient heating and cooling.
+Thermal energy networks (TENs) are utility-scale infrastructure projects that connect multiple buildings into a shared system that uses the constant temperature of the earth underground to provide efficient heating and cooling for a whole neighborhood or town center.

 Weatherization